Tieske/millheat.lua/README.md

 ### TODO:

-- maybe: ad a higher level Lua interface with object based access
+- maybe: add a higher level Lua interface with object based access

 ## History

 ### Release instructions:

-* make sure to update the version number in the code files
+* update the version number and copyright year (ldoc header in `init.lua`)
+* update copyright years in `LICENSE` file)
+* ensure changelog is up-to-date
 * add a rockspec for the new version
 * render the docs using `ldoc`
 * commit, tag, and push